melloware/react-security-hardening/README.md

 The question to ask yourself is: _"Can I do more to secure my application from hackers?"_.
 This article is the result of my research and final decisions on how to security harden my production applications.

-I will show you in the following steps how to make your CRA application more secure and battle ready for your organization.
+This article will show you how to make your CRA application more secure for your organization by implementing:
+- Content Security Policy (CSP)
+- Subresource Integrity (SRI)
+- Excluding Source Maps

 ## Content Security Policy (CSP)